freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 1. JS Exports of SVG Icon to enable Tree-Shaking for inline-svg.
 This is a useful feature where you can choose to do something offline with SVGs.
 2. Enable Crayons-Icon lib to support external icon libraries.
 You can register/unregister external icon libraries and also apply mutation to all/selected icons.
    See usage docs.
+3. Icons can convey all sorts of semantic meaningful information rather than just being decorational.
+In order to keep icons on the accessibility tree, just pass the 'label' props and fw-icon handles the assistive sr-compliance.

 Some implementations via Icon Lib are as below:-